Like any investment or home component, you will want to make sure that the garage door installation you order will actually fit your Atlanta home.

 Measure the Left and Right Side Room

-The distance between the interior edge of the door jamb to the inner wall of your garage is known as the ?side room.?
+In addition, the distance between the interior edge of the door jamb to the inner wall of your garage is known as the side room.

-You will need at least 3 1/2? to 4? of unobstructed side room on each side to account for the side track mechanisms for most common styles of garage door installations.
-Unobstructed means that there are no pipes or other objects in the way the full height of the door.
+You will need at least 3 1/2 inches to 4 inches of unobstructed side room on each side to account for the side track mechanisms for most common styles of garage door installations.
+Unobstructed means that there are no pipes or other objects in the way of the full height of the door.

 Measure the Headroom